 Before you start using CraftScripts, you'll have to install the Rhino JavaScript engine.
 A direct link to the download is here.
-Open the zip file, and extract js.jar.
-Note that if you download a newer version than the recommended one, the .jar file may have a different name.
-Move js.jar to the plugins/or plugins/WorldEdit folder (on Bukkit) or the mods folder (other platforms).
+Rename the downloaded file to js.jar.
+Move js.jar to the plugins/ or plugins/WorldEdit folder (on Bukkit) or the mods folder (other platforms).